Hyunwoo-Park-Yonsei/hyunwoo.github.io/content/project/rl_planning/index.md

 ---
 title: Trajectory Planning for Autonomous Vehicle Using Iterative Reward Prediction in Reinforcement Learning
-summary: published in arXiv in April 2024
+summary: Published in arXiv in April 2024.
+Trajectory Planning method for autonomous vehicle using reinforcement learning.
 tags:
   - Autonomous Driving
 date: '2024-04-22T00:00:00Z'